 - Consider donating gift vouchers – A gift voucher means a parent or guardian can still share in the unique joy of buying a gift for their child or family member (vouchers are also ideal for teenagers)

-- Your donated gift may be the only present someone receives this Christmas, so please donate new items only
+- Please donate new items only as your donated gift may be the only present someone receives this Christmas

 Some useful tips for food donations:

 - Consider donating a supermarket gift voucher, as they allow the recipient the flexibility to purchase their choice of fresh fruit, vegetables and meat

 - Where appropriate, please ensure items have long expiry dates and are non-perishable

 - Since these will be received as gifts, consider adding brand name products and some special items to help the recipient celebrate on Christmas Day

 - Try packing the food into a shopping bag or washing packet that can be reused by the recipient (it’s sustainable too!)

 - Consider providing food that will suit families with young children, people with allergies, the elderly or culturally diverse Australian households.

 We can only accept physical gift vouchers (no printed or electronic gift vouchers please).
 Popular gift vouchers include:

 - Department stores, e.g. Kmart, Big W, Target, Myer or David Jones